Frequently Asked Questions

 Will a new roof raise my home’s value?

 Absolutely!
-A new gives you the opportunity to cut cooling costs while improving curb appeal and resale value.
+A new roof gives you the opportunity to cut cooling costs while improving curb appeal and resale value.
 A new roof probably isn’t the first thing that comes to mind when thinking about home improvements that increase home value.
 But research done reveals that having a new roof installed can have a big impact on home value –specifically on home resale value.
 A new roof is definitely a positive selling point just as a roof at end of life will almost always result in either losing a buyer or a bank that won’t finance the property.
-Keeping a home in tip-top condition will definitely make a difference in the presentation and sellability of the home.
+Keeping a home in tip-top condition will definitely make a difference in the presentation and sell-ability of the home.

 Will my property be damaged from getting a new roof?